felbinger/AdminGuide/docs/index.md

     bash /etc/profile.d/python3.8.sh
     ```
 === "install python3.8 from debian/testing"
-    !!! warning ""
+    !!! warning "Warning"
-        **Warning**: Due to the fact that this will add the debian/testing repositories to your system, this might break your system.
+        Due to the fact that this will add the debian/testing repositories to your system, this might break your system.
 Do **not** execute this on a productive system!
     ```bash
     echo -e '\n# python3.8\ndeb [arch=amd64] http://deb.debian.org/debian/ testing main' \
       | sudo tee -a /etc/apt/sources.list